vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 OUSD is built on top of other DeFi platforms like Aave, Compound, and Curve which add additional smart contract risk.
 There are no guarantees that the underlying third-party platforms will continue to work as intended, and any failure in an underlying strategy would potentially lead to a loss of funds for OUSD holders.

 The design of OUSD bears resemblance to another stablecoin recently affected by an exploit in its underlying strategy: Angle Protocol's agEUR.
 It similarly deployed agEUR collateral backing into various DeFi protocols, and had funds in Euler when the protocol was [exploited for $197M](https://rekt.news/euler-rekt/).
 This [forced Angle to pause the protocol and agEUR experienced a prolonged depeg](https://twitter.com/LlamaRisk/status/1636460843381723136).
 Fortunately, the attacker has returned most funds, so users will likely be made whole.
-It does serve as a reminder of the dangers involved with aggressive yield-farming strategies, so users should always be aware of their risk exposure in the underlying strategies.
+It does serve as a reminder of the dangers involved with composable yield-farming strategies, so users should always be aware of their risk exposure in the underlying strategies.

 ## Risk Vectors - Archimedes